 Learning Objective:1.
-Study analysis and synthesis methods of optimal controllers and estimators for stochastic dynamical systems.
+Study analysis and synthesis methods of optimal controllers and estimators for deterministic and stochastic dynamical systems.
 2. Study a review of probability and random processes, calculus of variations, dynamic programming, Maximum Principles, optimal control and estimation, duality, and optimal stochastic control.
 3. Through class projects, students learn how to effectively communicate their ideas and how to formulate a problem and solve it.

 Topics Covered:Review of some mathematical background: matrices, random variables, dynamical system models; Optimal Control: Pontryagin's maximum/minimum principle, Hamilton-Jacobi-Bellman equation, Dynamic Programming, Linear Quadratic (LQR) problems; Classical Estimation: minimum variance unbiased estimation, least squares estimation, maximum likelihood estimation; Stochastic optimal control and estimation: discrete/continuous-time state space models, stochastic dynamic programming, Kalman Filter:discrete/continuous-time filters, duality of LQR with Kalman filter (LQE), Linear Quadratic Gaussian (LQG); Advanced estimation techniques: nonlinear estimation, adaptive estimation, etc.

 Prerequisites:Graduate Standing.
 Understanding of basic concepts and techniques used in the analysis and control design of linear systems.

 Applied / Theory:30 / 70

 Web Content:A link to current course website, syllabus, grades, lecture notes, homework assignments, solutions, message board and email.